ALejietis96/INC2-Team-scoring-and-evaluation/README.md

 <b>Files about: </b>

+  <i>If in the file there are highlights with yellow, those are topics, where mentors mention my work.</i>

   - <i>Teams scoring and evaluation.pdf</i> - Leader board and feedback recieved by our team can be accessed in PDF (Marked with yellow is feedback that is targeted on my own work)

   - <i>Team workflow.pdf</i> - Teams bases, Project coordinators, Communication, Working approaches, Workflow